 July 15, 2010

 One would assume that data centers are a place where high tech gets introduced and the mass PC market is a followers market.
-However there are plenty of examples where it is just the other way around.
-For years the processor market was driven by the battle between Intel and AMD this battle was fought where the volume was and is consumer PCs.
+However, there are plenty of examples where it is just the other way around.
+For years the processor market was driven by the battle between Intel® and AMD®.
+This battle was fought where the volume was and is — consumer PCs.
 Another good example is the keyboard interface.
 Servers still used PS/2 when it was already hard to get a non-USB keyboard for consumer PCs.
-Also the good old VGA interface has only survived in the metal rack cabinets of data centers and data rooms.
+Also, the good old VGA interface has only survived in the metal rack cabinets of data centers and data rooms.

-Two more innovations from the main stream consumer PC market are about to enter the DC world and worth to be mentioned:
+Two more innovations from the mainstream consumer PC market are about to enter the DC world and worth to be mentioned:

 The most recent change in the desktop mass market is the net book - simple, limited in function but cheap.
 Most people don’t care about the OS running, they use the device for very standardized transactions such as email or web surfing.
-If the device breaks it not worth to repair - the user just gets a new one.
+If the device breaks it not worth repairing - the user just gets a new one.

 In data centres this kind of race is still on.
-In Intel name space its called.
-Nehalem versus Atom.
+In Intel name space it's called Nehalem versus Atom.
 Who will dominate?
 Time - or history - will tell.